farshadislam/Robot-Wars-Simulator/README.md

 For either robot, once these fields are filled with valid fields, the user can click any non-wall space on the GridPane to add it.
 This deselects the radio button and will also prevent them from placing another robot with the same symbol.

+### Removing robots

+With both PredaCon and Maximal radio buttons not selected, clicking on any active grid space will remove the robot from the battle.

 ### Ending the program
 Users can end the program by going File -> Quit at the top left.
 This closes the window